-Become a force in the field of strategic communication with our Public Relations MA.
-You’ll learn what it takes to successfully target individuals and communities through the latest social media and emerging communication technologies.
-With three tracks to choose from in political communication, sports communication, and strategic public relations, as well as the chance to count prior work experience toward your degree, you can tailor your learning based on your career goals and achievements.
+Become a force in the field of communication with our Public Relations (MA) to learn what it takes to successfully target individuals and communities through current social media and emerging technologies.

 In this program, you will have the chance to:

 Our Public Relations (MA) program is incredibly versatile—complete it part-time or full-time, anywhere from one to three years.
-You’ll also have the unique opportunity to travel, taking advantage of our immersive learning experiences in cities such as Los Angeles; Washington, DC; Rosarito, Mexico; Barcelona; and more.
+Courses are offered primarily in the evening, allowing working professionals to participate in our program and leaving time for students to participate in internship and networking opportunities.

 Can’t commit to a full master’s program?
 Our 16-credit graduate certificate program allows career changers or professionals looking to re-tool in the industry with the credentials and experience necessary to compete for today’s top jobs.
 Learn more about the Public Relations Certificate.